josefsbreakfast/Polaris-Protocol/Polaris_Nest/Weekly_Checklists/📅_week_ahead_2025-09-05.md

 ---

+- [ ] 🌱 **Daily Living & Joyful Movement**
+  - [ ] Build up daily living activities at a manageable pace
+  - [ ] Increase joyful movement, prioritising time outside
+  - [ ] Record reflections on how this supports resilience

+---

+## 3. **🌙 Daily Anchor**
+*(tracked in handwritten diary — tick here only to confirm check-in)*
+- [ ] Sleep schedule logged
+- [ ] Food intake logged
+- [ ] Fluid intake logged

+---

-## 3. **Risks & Watchpoints**
+## 4. **Risks & Watchpoints**
 - Migraine and health constraints may affect pace — build in buffer time.
 - Avoid overexposure that could harm allies.
 - Legal outreach may trigger suppression/deflection tactics.
+- Daily living and movement goals should remain flexible, not punitive.

 ---

-## 4. **Tactical Notes**
+## 5. **Tactical Notes**
 - Minimum viable action counts (a chaser email = a completed step).
 - Build in recovery time after migraine peaks.
 - Record evidence of “helpful hindrance” behaviours for later use.
+- Treat health and movement tasks as supportive, not performative.
+-
 ---

 ## 🏮 Footer